How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 In most cases, the cause of insufficient authentication and session management problems is an IAM approach that does not fully comply with modern requirements.

-Along with use behavior observation, credential management and promptly addressing any irregularities are important too.
-The failure in application of these rules can make room for security gaps, thus malicious actors can take advantage of the breach and steal essential data.
+Along with the use of behavior observation, credential management and promptly addressing any irregularities are important, too.
+The failure to apply these rules can make room for security gaps, thus malicious actors can take advantage of the breach and steal essential data.

 // Insecure session ID generation